-- 1. Athletes who meet SR1 criteria: - Athletes who meet SR2 Criteria: - 3.
-Athletes who meet injury requirements and were carded at the SR2 level the previous year, ranked based on FIS Rankings; - 4.
+- 1. Athletes who meet SR1 criteria; - 2.
+Athletes who meet SR2 Criteria; - 3.
+Athletes who meet Health Related Circumstance requirements and were carded at the SR1/SR2 level the previous year, ranked based on FIS Rankings; - 4.
 Athletes who meet the SR Priority 1 criteria; - 5.
 Athletes who meet the SR Priority 2 criteria; - 6.
-Athletes who meet injury requirements and were carded at the SR level the previous year, ranked based on FIS Rankings.
+Athletes who meet Health Related Circumstance requirements and were carded at the SR level the previous year, ranked based on FIS Rankings.